How I Built a Lightweight Bridge for LLM Frontend Tool Calling in Django

 The Relay Object

 On the frontend, a small Relay class handles the SSE connection and routes incoming tool calls to registered handler functions.
 Handlers are registered using the .on() method, keeping the interface clean and readable.
+Note: this is not the full class definition, just showing the relevant parts

 export class Relay {